mluizvitor/es-theme-elementerial/README.md

 # Last changes
 ```
-- Added support for video playback on initial/carousel screen
+- Added Capcom PlaySystem 1, 2 & 3 logos
+- Added auto collection logos (#about-auto-colection-logos)
-- Added Video view for game list.
+- Added option to use random game screenshots as system background
-- Added Elementflix view (custom view based on Netflix for TVs) that can play videos
-- Updated battery and wifi icons to reflect those designed and used by Elementary OS.
+- Updated Vertical Arcade logo
+- Updated carousel background to use random images when there is no background provided by theme
+- Updated whole layer indexes (no visual changes)
 ```

 <br>